What does mathematics look like at High Ercall?

 These strategies are used in school:

-Statutory Assessments – pupils are assessed at the end of Key Stage 1 and Key Stage 2 through national tests.
-These provide a summative end of key stage attainment can be compared to national outcomes.
+- Statutory Assessments – pupils are assessed at the end of Key Stage 1 and Key Stage 2 through national tests.
+These provide a summative end of key stage attainment result, and can be compared to national outcomes.

 - Non-statutory tests – commercially produced tests (PUMA, WHITEROSE) are administered voluntarily in school each term to evaluate attainment against year group expectations in the National Curriculum.

 - Termly teacher assessments – progress and attainment are measured termly against the year group expectations.
 Evidence in pupils’ books is used to support judgements.

 - End of year teacher assessments – teacher assessment is made in all year groups through to Year 6.
 Non – statutory tests are used to inform teacher assessments.